jackyjsy/CVPR21Chal-SLR/readme.md

 * Published versions (changed or unchanged) must include a reference to the origin of the code.

 ## Citation
-If you find this project useful in your research, please cite our preprint fact sheet version:
+If you find this project useful in your research, please cite our preprint version:

 ```
 @article{jiang2021skeleton,